delfick/photons/docs/start/packets.rst

 Here accessing the variable returns the transformed value, whereas the ``actual`` function returns us the actual value in the packet.

-Another example of a packet with transformed values is ``DeviceMessages.SetLightPower``.
+Another example of a packet with transformed values is ``ColourMessages.SetLightPower``.
 In this packet, the duration is transformed into seconds whereas the packet defines it in milliseconds:

 .. code-block:: python

-    from photons_messages import DeviceMessages
+    from photons_messages import ColourMessages

-    pkt = DeviceMessages.SetLightPower(level=0, duration=10)
+    pkt = ColourMessages.SetLightPower(level=0, duration=10)

     assert pkt.actual("duration") == 10000